Believe it or not, PZ Myers is skeptical about Transhumanism

 Finally, he criticizes the Technological Singularity, particularly as presented by Ray Kurzweil.
 As usual, his criticism is mostly an appeal to ridicule, and this time it’s quite short: Kurzweil picked historic events to show a trajectory that he wanted to show, and he’s leveraging religious paradigms – nothing could be more ridiculous than that!
 Perhaps due to time constraints, PZ pretty much ignores most of the evidence Kurzweil offers.
 I happen to be skeptical of the Singularitarian timeline myself, but I don’t think we should be dismissive of it, for reasons I won’t take time to explore here.

 To summarize, PZ’s argument against Transhumanism is that Transhumanists are ignorant of impossibilities and sometimes ridiculous.
 There’s nothing novel in this criticism.
 I wonder what PZ thinks of Clarke’s First Law.
 Maybe he has something in common with these skeptics.

-[Thanks for reading!
-You might also like "Should I Pity PZ Myers?".]
+If you like these thoughts, you might also like “Should I Pity PZ Myers?.”